-Are you looking for a lighter, perhaps slightly more elegant alternative to the classic green bean casserole for your Thanksgiving or Christmas menus?
-Then try my Shallot & Balsamic Glazed Green Beans with Goat Cheese.
+Balsamic Glazed Green Beans with Goat Cheese are a lighter, more elegant alternative to classic green bean casserole for your Thanksgiving or Christmas meal.

-Taking a break from “What’s in the Lunchbox Wednesday” this week because, seriously, do you really care about packing lunches the day before Thanksgiving.
-Plus, it is #Recipe Redux Day!
+Taking a break from “What’s in the Lunchbox Wednesday” this week because seriously, do you really care about packing lunches the day before Thanksgiving?
+Plus, it is November #Recipe Redux Day!
 Let’s talk holiday side dishes.

 Do you remember the commercial where everybody shows up at the door, ceramic baking dish in have, and says, “I brought the green bean casserole!”?
 I don’t remember if it was for the Campbell’s Cream of Mushroom Soup, Green Giant Green Beans, or French’s French Fried Onions (and a You Tube search is not helping me out), but the Thanksgiving and Christmas holiday season always reminds me of this commercial, whether I actually see it on TV or not.
 And this commercial reminds me of my grandmother.
 Honestly, I cannot remember if she thought it was funny or annoying.
 All I remember is her imitating the commercial the second we walked into whatever house was the location of that year’s Thanksgiving dinner.

-The onion flavor that before had come from the fried onions now comes from the balsamic caramelized shallots.
-And, though for the photos I sprinkled the goat cheese over the top, once you start mixing it around, it brings that creaminess to the dish, without being gloppy, like when you use canned beans and soup.
-I love the sweetness of the balsamic and dried cranberries and crunch of the brand against the creamy, subtly saltiness of the goat cheese.
+The onion flavor, originally from fried onions, now comes from the balsamic caramelized shallots.
+Although I sprinkled goat cheese over the top (for the sake of photos), once it’s mixed in, it gets very creamy.
+Without being gloppy, like when you use canned beans and soup.
+I love the sweetness of the balsamic and dried cranberries, and crunch of the beans against the creamy, subtly saltiness of the goat cheese.
 Heck, I love anything with goat cheese.
 But we won’t go there right now.

 What is your favorite holiday side dish?
 (Links welcome)